daz4126/Nanny-State/README.md

 # ![NANNY STATE](https://user-images.githubusercontent.com/16646/125978720-deaca09e-5361-4a51-918f-bbc4a3a7b841.png)

-Simple state management using just JavaScript

-Nanny State gives you simple state management and fast rendering with a tiny amount of code.
+**NANNY STATE** provides a simple to use declarative API that makes it easy to build interactive user interfaces.

+It stores all the data in a single state object and takes care of updating the view whenever the state changes.

+It lets you concentrate on how the data should be updated and what the view should look like.

+**NANNY STATE**  is:

+* **FAST & EASY** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
+* **PREDICTABLE** - All the data in stored in one place and updated in the same way, making your code more organized, predictable and easier to test.
+* **EASY TO LEARN** - There are only a few basic concepts to learn, hardly any boilerplate code and everything is written in plain old Javascript - there's no new syntax to learn!

+Whether you are building a small interactive web page or large complex app, Nanny State is a simple and fun alternative to React and Vue!
+It's quick to get started - just follow the examples below and you'll see some impressive results in just a few lines of code.

-It was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.
+Nanny State was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.
+It is open source software, please feel free to help out or contribute.

 # What Is Nanny State?

 An app built with Nanny State is made up of the following:

-* State - usually an object that contains all the data about the app
+* **State** - usually an object that contains all the data about the app
-* View -  a function that returns a string of HTML based on the current state
+* **view** -  a function that returns a string of HTML based on the current state
-* Transformer functions - functions that transform the value of the state
+* **transformer functions** - functions that transform the value of the state

 The state is the single source of truth in the application and can only be updated using the update function provided by Nanny State.